 \subsection{Quality of Engagement Measured by LDA Topic Match}

-To further study the quality of engagement, we compare the LDA topic distributions of cartel versus non-cartel commenters, separately for general and topic cartels.
-To do that, first, for each author, we define their main topic as the topic with the largest LDA probability.
-Then, for each group of authors who share the same main topic, we compare the same topic share of the post's cartel versus non-cartel commenters. \Cref{F:LDA_GeneralVsNatural} illustrates that the topic match from general cartels is worse than natural (non-cartel), separately for each topic.
-For the authors posting in general cartels, their non-cartel commenters post on this topic about 42\% of the time according to the LDA probability.
-In contrast, their cartel commenters post on the main topic of the author only 22\% of the time.
-This comparison is different for topic cartels. \Cref{F:LDA_TopicVsNatural} focuses on the topics most prevalent in each of the topic cartels and the authors whose main topic it is.
-It shows that the topic match from topic cartels isn't worse than natural (non-cartel).
+To further study engagement quality, we compare the LDA topic distributions of cartel versus non-cartel commenters, separately for general and topic cartels.
+For each author, we define the main topic as the one with the largest LDA probability.
+Then, within each group of authors sharing the same main topic, we compare the same topic share of the post's cartel versus non-cartel commenters.
+First, \Cref{{F:LDA_CartelVsNatural}} illustrates that general and topic cartels are similar in terms of how often non-cartel commenters post on authors' main topic (grey bars).
+Second, \Cref{F:LDA_GeneralVsNatural} shows that topic match from general cartels is worse than natural (non-cartel): non-cartel commenters post on the author's main topic about 42\% of the time, while cartel commenters do so only 22\% of the time.
+This comparison is different for topic cartels. \Cref{F:LDA_TopicVsNatural} focuses on the topics most prevalent in each topic cartel.
+It shows that the topic match from topic cartels is not worse than natural (non-cartel).